What to know about John Ratcliffe, Trump's pick for CIA director

 In fact, he withdrew from consideration in August 2019 after just five days as he faced growing questions about his experience and qualifications.

 Trump put Ratcliffe’s name forward to replace the departed Dan Coats.
 But Democrats openly dismissed the Republican as an unqualified partisan, and Republicans offered only lukewarm and tentative expressions of support.
-Multiple news stories questioned Ratcliffe’s qualifications and suggested that he had misrepresented his experience as a federal prosecutor in Texas.
+Multiple news stories questioned Ratcliffe’s qualifications and suggested that he had misrepresented his experience as a federal prosecutor in Texas, a job he held before joining Congress.

 Ratcliffe said in a statement at the time that he remained convinced that he could have done the job “with the objectivity, fairness and integrity that our intelligence agencies need and deserve.”